louisXW/PODS/docs/source/tutorials/algorithms/index.rst

-.. _opdelftalgorithms:
+.. _podsalgorithms:

 Algorithms
 ===================

-This is a collection of optimization algorihtms in opdelft.
-Surrogate optmizaiton method (e.g. DYCORS) and Differential Evoluation are currently included.
+This is a collection of optimization algorihtms in PODS.
+Surrogate optmizaiton method (e.g. PODS) and Differential Evoluation are currently included.

 .. toctree::